MrDruv/mrdruv0005-blog/content/blog/my-first-post.md

 ```

 This prints code link in task-box.So users are easily open to XSS attack.
-So to nuetralize these attacks we are using escapeHTML.Where browser displays scripts in text format.
+To prevent these attacks we are using escapeHTML function.Where browser displays scripts in text format.

 ### Handling XSS with escapeHTML()